ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 In the Screenshare Overlay's [settings popover](#the-overlay-settings-popover), screenshare source and shape options will appear.
 If you need a shape that isn't listed in the shape menu, pick <samp>Custom</samp> from the list of shapes.
 Then adjust the shape by dragging the Overlay from any corner.

+#### Zoom To App Windows

+Check this checkbox to automatically adjust the size of the screen capture to just the window being shared.

+#### Include Desktop

+Check this checkbox to include the desktop image and icons.
+When sharing an individual app or app window, unchecking this checkbox will result in a transparent background.

 #### Activate System Audio Capture

 Check this checkbox to automatically turn on system audio capture when the overlay is visible.
 This option requires setting <samp>Broadcast System Audio</samp> to <samp>When Sharing The Screen</samp> in Ecamm Live's [Audio Preferences](../018-other-options#broadcast-system-audio).